Estimating population average treatment effects from experiments with noncompliance: Application: Medicaid and health care use

 \subsection{Empirical results}

-We compare PATT-C, PATT, and CACE estimates for ER and outpatient use.
-We obtain estimates for the overall group of participants and subgroups according to pretreatment characteristics.
-Subgroup treatment effects are estimated by taking differences across response surfaces for a given binary covariate, and response surfaces are estimated with the ensemble mean predictions.
-We include binary indicators for treatment received, household size, survey wave (and interactions), and pretreatment covariates as predictors in the response models.

-Table \ref{compliance-compare} compares population and sample estimates of the effect of Medicaid on health care use.
+Table~\ref{compliance-compare} compares population and sample estimates of the effect of Medicaid on health care use.
 The PATT-C estimates indicate that Medicaid coverage has a statistically significant and negative effect on the number of ER and outpatient visits.
+The PATT estimates, which do not account for noncompliance in the RCT, indicate a similarly sized negative effect on the number of ER visits and no effect on the number of outpatient visits attributable to Medicaid coverage.
+Our population estimates are consistent with the study of Kowalski \cite{NBERw22363}, which extrapolates LATE estimates to the Massachusetts population and find negative LATEs on ER utilization.

-The population treatment effect estimates are in a different direction and much smaller in size relative the CACE estimates on the OHIE sample, which can be explained by differences in the covariate distributions of the RCT sample and population members.
+The PATT-C estimates differ in direction and magnitude relative the CACE estimates on the OHIE sample, which can be explained by differences in the covariate distributions of the RCT sample and population.
+The CACE estimates indicate a positive and significant effect on primary care visits and no effect on ER use.
+The direction and magnitude of the CACE estimated treatment effect on ER use is almost identical to the corresponding LATE estimates on the RCT sample reported by Finkelstein et al. \cite{finkelstein2012}, although the authors uncover a significant (positive) effect of Medicaid on ER use.

-Figures \ref{fig:num-visit-plot} and \ref{fig:num-out-plot} examine heterogeneous treatment effect estimates on ER and outpatient use in the population.
-We find that decreases in ER use due to Medicaid coverage are significantly larger for younger and female population members and those with two or more children in the household.
-PATT-C estimates of the effect of Medicaid on the number of outpatient visits is negative across all pretreatment covariates and are relatively substantial for population members who are older, employed or self-employed, diagnosed with high blood pressure, and have household income of over $\$25,000$.